 - Student Box – $20 per box.
 This box is exclusively for students!

 - Farm Share Box – $29.99 per box.

-Where: The pick-up location is the parking lot behind the 7509 Forsyth building in Clayton.
-The pick-up will move inside the parking garage in the case of inclement weather.
+Box distribution is located on the parking lot behind the 7509 Forsyth building in Clayton.